Trinity Church Complex (Roslyn, New York)

-Trinity Church Complex is a historic church off of Northern Boulevard in Roslyn, New York.
-It is located on the westbound off-ramp from the William Cullen Bryant Viaduct and Church Street, the latter of which also leads to the St. Mary's Roman Catholic Church of Roslyn, on the northeast corner of Bryant and Summit Avenues.
+Trinity Church Complex is a historic church and school complex located off Northern Boulevard in Roslyn, New York, United States.
+It is located on the westbound off-ramp from the William Cullen Bryant Viaduct and Church Street – the latter of which also leads to the St. Mary's Roman Catholic Church of Roslyn, on the northeast corner of Bryant and Summit Avenues.

 Description

-It was built in 1906 by the architectural firm of McKim, Mead & White, and also includes the 1951-established Roslyn-Trinity Cooperative Day School.
-The church complex was added to the National Register of Historic Places in 1986.
-In November 2016, a child care center opened at this site.
+The Trinity Church Complex was built in 1906 by the architectural firm of McKim, Mead & White, and also includes the 1951-established Roslyn-Trinity Cooperative Day School.
+The church complex was added to both the National Register of Historic Places and the New York State Register of Historic Places in 1986.

+In November 2016, the church opened a child care center at the complex.